Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 We’re here because Raleigh wanted to go to Antarctica and I said no, like a normal person.
 But then he gave me his sad eyes and I remembered how he and his brother had pretended to be polar explorers.
 We compromised on Tierra del Fuego.
 The nicest thing about this place is that no one recognizes us.
-Hardly anyone.
-At all.
 We’re staying in Ushuaia for two days before we go to London.
-The seafood is ridiculous.
-I would attach the picture I took of my dinner, but I don’t want to make you cry.
+The seafood is delicious.
+I’d attach the picture I took of my dinner, but I don’t want to make you cry.
 I know how you feel about eating fish.

 Raleigh wants me to meet his parents after this tour is over.